nyaarium/valheim-vrm/README.md

 This fork is actively developed and maintained.
 If you need help, want to request a feature, or found a bug; Head on over to the [discord](https://discord.gg/q3wuVMCvXE).

 ### Notes
-If the model has MToon shaders you should not have ssao on, this is true even if you do not have MToon stuff enabled in the settings. you can use AttemptTextureFix=true to remove convert shaders to standard at game runtime.
+If the model has MToon shaders you should not have ssao on, this is true even if you do not have MToon stuff enabled in the settings.
+You can set AttemptTextureFix to true, it will convert shaders to standard at game runtime.

 ### How to install
 [Download](https://github.com/aMidnightNova/ValheimVRM/releases/latest) the latest release and extract it.
 There will be a folder called release, copy the folders inside (BepInEx,valheim_Data) into your valheim install directory.